 Teenage Fanclub also never reached the chart supremacy and fan worship that the Beatles experienced; you have to look to groups such as Westlife and Oasis to find anything approaching Beatlemania.

-Sadly, Teenage Fanclub is another diamond that few have found, but those that have appreciated every note that’s emanated from the band.
+Sadly, most will argue that Teenage Fanclub is not the next Beatles.
+They are a diamond that few have found, but those that have appreciate every note that’s emanated from the band.
 We’re lucky to have more music from them than the Beatles gave us, and I’m lucky to have discovered them.
 In a way, they’re my own Beatles.